Union with Scotland (Amendment) Act 1707

-The act was partly in force in Great Britain at the end of 2010.
+As of 2026, the act is partly in force in Great Britain.

 It united the English and Scottish Privy Councils and decentralised Scottish administration by appointing justices of the peace in each shire to carry out administration.
 In effect it took the day-to-day government of Scotland out of the hands of politicians and into those of the College of Justice.

 Subsequent developments

+Section 5 from " and the said several Sheriffs " to end of that section, and section 6, of the act was repealed by section 1 of, and the schedule to, the Statute Law Revision Act 1867 (30 & 31 Vict. c.
+59), which came into force on 15 July 1867.